benjbrandall/archive-scraper/README.md

-# archive-scraper
+# Archive.org File Scraper

-Scrape and download Archive.org files from the command line with Ruby archive-scraper
+Scrape and download Archive.org files from the command line.

+Supply the ID of any collection, and save the URLs of downloable files in the collection to a text file.

+Use this terminal utility to download all of the files from the scraped links to the program's /downloads folder.

+On first time use, use the three features in order:

+1. Get the URLs of every item in a collection
+2. Crawl each item for download links of a particular extension (txt, zip)
+3. Download all files through the terminal

 ## Instructions